imranmatin23/LattePanda-Ubuntu18.04-Spinnaker-Installation/README_UBUNTU.md

-# Ubuntu Desktop 18.04.4 LTS and Spinnaker 2.0.0.146 SDK Installation on LattePanda Steps
+# Ubuntu Desktop 18.04.4 LTS Installation on LattePanda

-This is a guide to installing Ubuntu Desktop 18.04.4 LTS and Spinnaker 2.0.0.146 SDK onto your LattePanda.
+This is a guide to installing Ubuntu Desktop 18.04.4 LTS onto your LattePanda.
 Note that in this guide, local computer refers to the computer that you use regularly and LattePanda will refer to your actual LattePanda.

 ### Prerequisites
 * Have 16GB+ of free space on your local computer.